johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-29-surfacing-azure-pipelines-build-info-in-an-aspnet-react-app.md

 ---
-title: "Surfacing Azure Pipelines Build Info in a .NET React SPA"
+title: "Azure Pipelines Build Info in an ASP.NET React app"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-image: blog/2021-01-29-surfacing-azure-pipelines-build-info-in/about-page.png
+image: blog/2021-01-29-azure-pipelines-build-info-in-an-aspnet-react-app/about-page.png
 tags: [build information, azure pipelines]
 hide_table_of_contents: false
 ---
-The title of this post is hugely specific, but the idea is simple.
-We want to answer the question: "what codebase is running in Production right now?"
+How do you answer the question: "what version of my application is running in Production right now?"
+This post demonstrates how to surface the build metadata that represents the version of your app, from your app using Azure Pipelines and ASP.NET.

 Many is the time where I've been pondering over why something isn't working as expected and burned a disappointing amount of time before realising that I'm playing with an old version of an app.
 Wouldn't it be great give our app a way to say: "Hey!
 I'm version 1.2.3.4 of your app; built from this commit hash, I was built on Wednesday, I was the nineth build that day and I was built from the `main` branch.
 And I'm an Aries."
 Or something like that.

 This post was inspired by [Scott Hanselman's similar post on the topic](https://www.hanselman.com/blog/adding-a-git-commit-hash-and-azure-devops-build-number-and-build-id-to-an-aspnet-website).
 Ultimately this ended up going in a fairly different direction and so seemed worthy of a post of its own.